MohamedTababi-GitH/Online-Shop-/README.md

-# Online Shop — A full-stack web application built with Angular, Spring Boot, and MariaDB.
+# Online Shop — A full-stack web application built with Angular, Spring Boot, and MariaDB

-## This project was created from scratch for fun and learning purposes! (still in progress)

 This is a web-based e-commerce application with functionality for both customers and administrators.
 It includes a secure backend built with Spring Boot Security and JWT (JSON Web Tokens) for authentication and authorization.
+This project was created from scratch for fun and learning purposes! (still in progress)

 ## Features